 In previous generations most children were toilet trained by the time they were two years old.
-Currently, most are toilet trained by the time they are 3 - 4 years old.
+Currently, most are toilet trained by the time they are 3-4 years old due to social, environmental and cultural changes.

 Young children have small bladders: they hold about 120mls of urine at age three years and increase in capacity by about 30mls a year.
 However, their kidneys produce urine at the same rate as older children's kidneys (about 60mls an hour).
-Additionally, they normally get the message that the bladder needs emptying at a later stage.
+Additionally, they normally become aware of the message that the bladder needs emptying at a later stage.
 Therefore, young children will need to use the toilet frequently and at short notice.
-As children get older, if their bladder is working well, they become aware of the need to pass urine before the bladder is full, giving them the time and notice to use the toilet at convenient intervals; such as at break time.
-If children are drinking adequately, their urine should be pale in colour, they should be passing urine 5 - 7 times a day and the bladder should be empty when they have finished passing urine.
+As children get older, if their bladder is working well, they become aware of the need to pass urine before the bladder is full, giving them the time and notice to use the toilet at convenient intervals, such as at break time.
+If children are drinking adequately, their urine should be pale in colour, they should be passing urine 5-7 times a day and the bladder should be empty when they have finished passing urine.